ikushum/100-days-of-Algorithm-Challenge/README.md

 ### Day 7: January 27, 2017

-10) **bits_battle:** In addition to the 9th challenge, the war has expanded and become dirtier and meaner; both even and odd numbers will fight with their pointy 1s.
+10) **bits_war:** In addition to the 9th challenge, the war has expanded and become dirtier and meaner; both even and odd numbers will fight with their pointy 1s.
 And negative integers are coming into play as well.